HomeworkSMP/server/constitution/index.md

-# Consitution of HomeworkSMP
+# Constitution of HomeworkSMP

 ## 0. Introduction & Purpose

 HomeworkSMP is a Community Minecraft Server, originating from the Microsoft Community Discord Server. bla bla bla

-This consitution was established to ensure and guarantee the rights of server members, whilst limiting the power that the server owner may have.
+This Constitution was established to ensure and guarantee the rights of server members, whilst limiting the power that the server owner may have.

 ## 1. Definitions